Jingo88/Just_Another_React_Tutorial/README.md

 * We are exporting our `Stateless Presentational Component` so the HomeContainer can use it
 * ***REMEMBER*** this is a component that will NOT HOLD any state or logic.
 Hence the name `Stateless Presentational Component`
 	* `className` - JSX way of identifying a class
-	* `var styles` - we created styling for this component that will be applied inside the return
+	* `const styles` - we created styling for this component that will be applied inside the return
 	* The classes applied to these elements are class names from `Materialize CSS`
 * `index.js` Now our Index.js File looks like this!!!